Electro-Mechanical Engineering with Foundation Year BEng (Hons)Study level: Undergraduate

 5 years sandwich

-Studying to be an engineer and gaining the right skills and the right qualifications, can lead you to frequent travel, passion projects and a fulfilling career.
-The Electro-Mechanical Engineering with Foundation Year BEng (Hons) course aims to provide you with a solid grounding for building a career in the engineering sector.
+Studying to be an engineer and gaining the right skills and the right qualifications, could see you enjoy frequent travel, passion projects and a fulfilling career.

-- Your first year on the Electro-Mechanical Engineering with Foundation Year BEng (Hons) provides you with opportunities to develop fundamental knowledge and skills in a range of mathematical and business principles, as well as the theories and concepts of electrical and mechanical engineering.
-Students who successfully complete their foundation year will then progress onto the Electro-Mechanical Engineering BEng (Hons).
+Your first year on the Electro-Mechanical Engineering with Foundation Year BEng (Hons) course provides you with opportunities to develop fundamental knowledge and skills in a range of mathematical and engineering principles, as well as the theories and concepts of electrical and mechanical engineering.

 What you'll study

-The foundation year aims to provide you with the fundamental knowledge and skills needed in a range of mathematical and business principles, as well as the theories and concepts of electrical and mechanical engineering.
+The Foundation Year in Engineering aims to provide you with the fundamental knowledge and skills needed in a range of mathematical and engineering principles, as well as the theories and concepts of electrical and mechanical engineering.

 With the pace of technological development, engineering should be considered as applied problem-solving.
 Integrating the different technologies at the heart of modern engineering, this course aims to provide a grounding in a variety of different engineering disciplines before developing skills in accessing information, converting it into knowledge and applying and evaluating it.